 Commercial Brief

 Estonia is a small Baltic country (45,228 sq km) with a population of 1.3 million which is very open to the outside world.
 It attracts foreign investors with its good business environment, location and cost-competitive labour.
 It is known for innovation and research, especially in information and communications technology (ICT).
 Estonia has made great strides in e-governance in which it is one of the most advanced countries in Europe.
 Its telecommunications sector is one of the most developed in Central and Eastern Europe.
 Estonia is keen to invite Indian companies to use Estonia as a transit route for trade and services with Nordic/Baltic countries.
+Estonia has a strong information and communication technology (ICT) sector, partly due to investments in developing and expanding computer and network infrastructure.
+The country’s historic skills in automation and cyber security in combination with innovations in connected networks and data analytics have created a booming ICT ecosystem and startups.

 2. Estonia opened a resident Embassy in New Delhi in February 2012 and Embassy of India was opened on December 28, 2021 at the Cd’A a.i. level in Tallinn.